DFE-Digital/get-into-teaching-app/app/views/content/international-teacher-training-to-english-standards-introducting-iqts.md

 * gain a teaching status equivalent to QTS, the English gold standard for teachers
 * gain a prestigious qualification valued by British international schools and many other schools and institutions around the world

+Read more information about iQTS.

 ## What you’ll need to apply for iQTS

 To apply for iQTS you will need to have:

-* a first degree from a UK or non-UK university
+* a first undergraduate degree from a UK or non-UK university
 * achieved a standard equivalent to grade 4 in GCSE mathematics for teaching children aged 3 to 11 (English primary school), a standard equivalent to grade 4 in a GCSE science (biology, chemistry or physics) subject
 * demonstrated proficiency in the English language (you’ll need an [IELTS](https://www.ielts.org/) score of 6.5 or higher, the equivalent score in another English language testing system, or to have completed some of your education in English, for example, a degree studied in English)